 Key features:

-Organizations using Microsoft 365 will appreciate this red teaming tool from Zenity, as Power Pwn is designed specifically for Azure-based cloud services, including Copilot.
+Organizations using Microsoft 365 will appreciate this AI red teaming tool from Zenity, as Power Pwn is designed specifically for Azure-based cloud services, including Copilot.

 Key features:

 Meta developed the popular Purple Llama tool, which provides benchmark evaluations for LLMs.
-This set of red teaming tools includes multiple applications for building safe, ethical AI models and prevents malicious prompts.
+This set of AI red teaming tools includes multiple applications for building safe, ethical AI models and prevents malicious prompts.

 Key features: